andygrunwald/gotrap/README.md

 `pull-request` is a multiline field.
 This text is used as a template to define the Pull Request.
+The `close` part is the template to close the pull request after the process.
 This multiline field will be joined together with new lines (every line is a new line in the end).
 The templating logic is based on the [text/template](http://golang.org/pkg/text/template/) package.
 Parts enclosed by *{{...}}* are variables and will be replaced by *gotrap* with respective information.
-The data structure [gerrit.Message](http://godoc.org/github.com/andygrunwald/gotrap/gerrit#Message) is available for templating for both parts (`pull-request.title` and `pull-request.body`).
+The data structure [gerrit.Message](http://godoc.org/github.com/andygrunwald/gotrap/gerrit#Message) is available for templating for both parts (`pull-request.title`, `pull-request.body` and `pull-request.close`).

 #### Configuration Part `amqp`